kotelesroberto/portfolio/projects/samsung_uk_comparison_tool/README.md

 ## :white_check_mark: My contribution to the project

-This entire project belonged to me, from the beginning until the end of it.
+<p>This entire project belonged to me, from the beginning until the end of it.
 I had to manage thedesign team and had my hands on the design processes.
 After having the design FIGMA pages I created teh webapp from scratch and used Adobe A/B test to inject the solution into the AEM pages.
 Had to create an injection ruke as the solution (and its content) was developed for specific pages (for instance: comparison of mobile phones was only visible on smartphone pages).
-For testing during teh develpoment phase I used BroswerStack and multiple real devices, also the in-built Chrome DevTools.
+For testing during the develpoment phase I used BroswerStack and multiple real devices, also the in-built Chrome DevTools.</p>
+<p>Based on the insights this comparison tool created a significant rise in sales that ended up in a visible extra profit for Samsung UK.</p>

 <!-- License -->